-There are multiple reasons why an attachment can’t be opened in a variety of messaging apps, including Messenger.
+There are multiple reasons why Messenger can’t open links.
 Namely, the majority of files one would send as attachments require other apps and services.
 An obvious example is the PDF file format that can’t be accessed with Messenger and you need to open it externally.

 However, users that have a hard time with this are probably aware of that.
-The nature of the problem is quite different as it seems.
+The nature of the problem is quite different from what it seems.
 They receive the “…sent a link” or “…sent an attachment” message instead of actual attachments and links.
-So it’s not about opening received files but actually getting them in the first place.
-If you’re among affected users, check the steps we provided below.
+So it’s not only about opening received files but getting them in the first place.
+If you’re among the affected users, check the steps we provided below.

 Table of contents: